 This was not Jefferson's first encounter with the diminutive enemy of wheat.
-He had examined some "in the worm state" along the Hudson River the previous May, and throughout the rest of his month-long tour of New York and New England he questioned farmers, tavernkeepers, and roadside blacksmiths about their experiences of the winged pest.
-Jefferson had taken to the field in his role as chairman of a new committee of the American Philosophical Society, charged with the mission of collecting materials "for forming the natural history of the Hessian fly" and finding "the best means of preventing or destroying it."
+He had examined some "in the worm state" along the Hudson River the previous May, and throughout the rest of his month-long tour of New York and New England he questioned farmers, tavernkeepers, and roadside blacksmiths about their experiences of the winged pest.2 Jefferson had taken to the field in his role as chairman of a new committee of the American Philosophical Society, charged with the mission of collecting materials "for forming the Natural History" of the Hessian fly and finding "the best means of preventing or destroying the Insect."3

-Certainly at hand were his zoological reference works, since he wrote to Randolph on June 15, "The examination of a single one which hatched a week ago, gives me reason to suspect they are non-descript, and consequently aboriginal here."
-When the Hessian fly finally received a scientific name in 1817, its describer, Thomas Say, also believed it indigenous to North America.
-Modern efforts to determine its nationality have resulted in disagreement (most favor Europe, some Asia), but all authorities now concur that Mayetolia destructor is an introduced species.
+Certainly at hand were his zoological reference works, since he wrote straight away to Randolph, "The examination of a single one which hatched a week ago, gives me reason to suspect they are non-descript, and consequently aboriginal here."11 When the Hessian fly finally received a scientific name in 1817, its describer, Thomas Say, also believed it indigenous to North America.
+Modern efforts to determine its nationality have resulted in disagreement (most favor Europe, some Asia), but all authorities now concur that Mayetioladestructoris an introduced species.

-It was observed "crossing the Delaware like a cloud."
-In 1797 it invaded the fields of Mount Vernon.
-In 1801 it was "laying waste" all the wheat near Washington.
-And in June 1803 Jefferson received specimens of the fly "in three stages" from his son-in-law John Wayles Eppes in Chesterfield County, Virginia.
-"I have examined your Hessian flies and find them very genuine," he replied from the President's House, "on which I condole with you."
+It was observed "crossing the Delaware like a cloud."13 In 1797 it invaded the fields of Mount Vernon.14 In 1801 it was "laying waste" all the wheat near Washington.15 And in June 1803 Jefferson received specimens of the fly "in three stages" from his son-in-law John Wayles Eppes in Chesterfield County, Virginia.
+"I have examined your Hessian flies and find them very genuine," he replied from the President's House, "on which I condole with you."16

 It is just as well that the bug committee was dormant during Jefferson's presidential years.
-Federalist journalists had enough fun with the "bone committee" of the [[American Philosophical Society]], considered a hotbed of Jeffersonians.
+Federalist journalists had enough fun with the "bone committee" of the American Philosophical Society, considered a hotbed of Jeffersonians.
 The sight of politicians peering into the secrets of nature offended Jefferson's opponents.
 "Science and government are two different paths," observed one author.
-"He that walks in one, becomes, at every step, less qualified to walk with steadfastness or vigour in the other."
-Honored for his breadth of vision by his friends, Jefferson was convicted by the Federalists for his curiosity.
-The philosopher-president was viewed as an irresponsible visionary, subject to "philosophic fogs."
+"He that walks in one, becomes, at every step, less qualified to walk with steadfastness or vigour in the other."19 Honored for his breadth of vision by his friends, Jefferson was convicted by the Federalists for his curiosity.
+The philosopher-president was viewed as an irresponsible visionary, subject to "philosophic fogs."20

 Federalist satirists found the minute examinations of natural history particularly worthy of ridicule, and made Jefferson's study and measurement of fossils a frequent target.
 Fourteen-year-old William Cullen Bryant dismissed his chief of state with the rhyme:

 Whether the Federalist journalists had any idea of the president's interest in insects, they could not resist portraying him in an entomological mode.
 Joseph Dennie, whose Port Folio adopted Jefferson as "our political Mammoth," published a supposed fragment of his diary, found on the banks of the Potomac.
-In it, Jefferson suffers writer's block after irritating public business interrupts his composition of a "dissertation on cockroaches."
-In 1807, a youthful Washington Irving created a fictional Tripolitan tourist, who hears that the president is "a very plain old gentleman--something they say of a humorist, as he amuses himself with impaling butterflies and pickling tadpoles."
+In it, Jefferson suffers writer's block after irritating public business interrupts his composition of a "dissertation on cockroaches."23 In 1807, a youthful Washington Irving created a fictional Tripolitan tourist, who hears that the president is "a very plain old gentleman – something they say of a humorist, as he amuses himself with impaling butterflies and pickling tadpoles."24

 Jefferson's amusement at the schoolboy satire of the opposition party was no doubt faint, but if he did not collect butterflies he did make a scrapbook of the poems, squibs, and caricatures of the Federalist press.
-His vexation surfaced later when he wrote that his opponents saw "even science itself as well as my affection for it as a fit object of ridicule and a disqualification for the affairs of government."
+His vexation surfaced later when he wrote that his opponents saw "even science itself, as well as my affection for it, a fit object of ridicule and a disqualification for the affairs of government."25

-Akerly closed by reviewing the commonly used methods for evading the worst injuries of the insect: sowing late in the fall; using bearded wheat; manuring well; and ploughing in or burning the stubble after harvest.
-Jefferson's own optimistic view in 1792 had been that "a particularly vigorous species of bearded wheat and good husbandry seem to he a perfect preservative."
-In 1803 he still advocated manuring well and sowing the yellow bearded wheat, and actually considered the Hessian fly "a great blessing" because it drove American farmers to adopt improved agricultural habits.
+Akerly closed by reviewing the commonly used methods for evading the worst injuries of the insect: sowing late in the fall; using bearded wheat; manuring well; and ploughing in or burning the stubble after harvest.29 Jefferson's own optimistic view in 1792 had been that "a particularly vigorous species of bearded wheat and good husbandry seem to be a perfect preservative."30 In 1803 he still advocated manuring well and sowing the yellow bearded wheat, and actually considered the Hessian fly "a great blessing" because it drove American farmers to adopt improved agricultural habits.31

-As for sowing later in the fall, he once declared it "a poor remedy," but seems to have been forced to adopt it by 1814, when he recorded in his Farm Book the proper seeding time as October 10 to November 10.
-"What is sown either earlier or later is subject to the fly."
-Interestingly, the current "fly-safe" sowing date for Albemarle County is October 9.
+As for sowing later in the fall, he once declared it "a poor remedy,"32 but seems to have been forced to adopt it by 1814, when he recorded in his farm book the proper seeding time as October 10 to November 10: "What is sown either earlier or later is subject to the fly."33 Interestingly, the current "fly-safe" sowing date for Albemarle County is October 9.
 The Hessian fly, who now lives wherever wheat is grown in the United States, is kept in check by the very techniques practiced by the observing farmers of Jefferson's time: late planting, fertilizing, and cleaning the fields after harvest.
 And the search still goes on for a resistant wheat species.

 Federalists were forgotten and entomological investigations left to others when Jefferson contemplated the cosmos in 1823.
-To John Adams he wrote: "It is impossible for the human mind not to perceive and feel a conviction of design, consummate skill, and indefinite power in every atom."
-He knew what he was talking about when he itemized the movements of celestial objects, the structure of the earth, animals and plants "examined in all their minutest particles," and "insects mere atoms of life, yet as perfectly organised as a man or mammoth."34
+To John Adams he wrote: "it is impossible for the human mind not to percieve and feel a conviction of design, consummate skill, and indefinite power in every atom."
+He knew what he was talking about when he itemized the movements of celestial objects, the structure of the earth, animals and plants "examined in all their minutest particles," and "insects mere atoms of life, yet as perfectly organised as man or mammoth."34

 Primary Source References